-This is a structured program of mental health treatment provided to a group of people who might otherwise need to be in the hospital or another 24 hour care facility.
+• This is a structured program of mental health treatment provided to a group of people who might otherwise need to be in the hospital or another 24-hour care facility.
 The program lasts at least three hours a day.
 People can go to their own homes at night.
 The program includes skill-building activities and therapies as well as psychotherapy.

-• Day Rehabilitation
+Day Rehabilitation

-- This is a structured program designed to help people with mental illness learn and develop coping and life skills and to manage the symptoms of mental illness more effectively.
+This is a structured program designed to help people with mental health condition learn and develop coping and life skills and to manage the symptoms of mental health condition more effectively.
 The program lasts at least three hours per day.
-The program includes skill-building activities and therapies. - Psychiatric Inpatient Hospital Services
+The program includes skill-building activities and therapies.

+Psychiatric Inpatient Hospital Services

-These are services provided in a licensed psychiatric hospital based on the determination of a licensed mental health professional that the person requires intensive 24 hour mental health treatment.
+These are services provided in a licensed psychiatric hospital based on the determination of a licensed mental health professional that the person requires intensive 24-hour mental health treatment.

-• Psychiatric Health Facility Services
+Psychiatric Health Facility Services

-These services are provided in a licensed mental health facility specializing in 24 hour rehabilitative treatment of serious mental health conditions.
+These services are provided in a licensed mental health facility specializing in 24-hour rehabilitative treatment of serious mental health conditions.
 Psychiatric health facilities must have an agreement with a nearby hospital or clinic to meet the physical health care needs of the people in the facility.

-Are There Special Services Available for Children, Adolescents, and/or Young Adults?
+Are There Special Services Available for Children, Adolescents, and/or Young Adults under the age of 21?

-Beneficiaries under age 21 are eligible to get additional Medi-Cal services through a benefit called Early and Periodic Screening, Diagnostic, and Treatment (EPSDT).
+Beneficiaries under age 21 are eligible to get additional Medi-Cal services through a benefit called Early and Periodic Screening, Diagnostic, and Treatment.

-To be eligible for EPSDT services, a beneficiary must be under age 21 and have full scope Medi-Cal.
-EPSDT covers services that are necessary to correct or improve any mental health condition or to prevent a mental health condition from getting worse.
+To be eligible for Early and Periodic Screening, Diagnostic, and Treatment services, a beneficiary must be under the age of 21 and have full scope Medi-Cal.
+Early and Periodic Screening, Diagnostic, and Treatment covers services that are necessary to correct or ameliorate any behavioral health condition.
+Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to help the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment services.